ARTS 100

 Welcome to the Visual Literacy Blog Project

-This site is the future “home base” of the Visual Literacy Blog Project.
+This site is the “home base” of the Visual Literacy Blog Project.

-Links to the students’ blogs will be posted to this site.
+Links to the students’ blogs are posted to this site under STUDENTS.
 I will also blog about the topics covered in Visual Literacy in addition to other art-related issues.
-My blog— http://rhettgerardpoche.wordpress.com/—will be up and running prior to the fall semester of 2012.
-I intend for it to serve as an example for my students to follow.
-For now, this project is a work-in-progress…stay tuned for more details in 2012.
+My blog can be found at http://rhettgerardpoche.wordpress.com/

 -Rhett Gérard Poché